 On the other hand, if you've only got a weekend or want to split the costs more over time, you might travel by car to an MLB city not far from home.
 You could also use this chance to find a discounted flight to a faraway stadium known to be isolated from the others.
 Some examples of such stadiums include Safeco Field (T-Mobile Park), Rogers Centre and Coors Field.

-Consider also: AMTRAK Rail Pass Sale Is Over but the Rail Pass Lives On!
+Consider also: AMTRAK Rail Pass Sale!

 Arrange for Tickets, Travel and Accommodations